Course overviewPhotography Level 3 City of Bristol College

 Future career and study opportunities

-You may choose to leave on completing the 90 Credit Diploma to go into Higher Education, find employment or an apprenticeship.
+Some learners may choose to leave the course after the first year and progress to employment, into Higher Education or to an apprenticeship.

 As a City of Bristol College student, you may incur additional costs to attend your course.
 For example, it is likely you may need to pay for travel and stationery.